 You can always consult the table to check if your SPF record is correct while adding an SPF record manually.
 Moreover, you should keep the following pieces of information in mind before you choose to test your SPF record:

-- One SPF record is enough for a single domain.
+- If you think whether can you have multiple spf records, remember this—One SPF record is ALWAYS enough for a single domain.

 - No uppercase characters are allowed within an SPF entry.

 - Any SPF mechanisms resolving to the same domain should be eliminated.

 - Either “ip4” or “ip6” should be removed when not in use to observe if the address ranges can be merged.

 - It is possible to create a subdomain to store your SPF information.
 This is handy when your corporation has multiple IPs to be paired with the same record.